zhannamatuzak/six-scoops-ice-cream/README.md

 **As a user I want to**

-- be able to read an introduction when first loading the programm
+- be able to read an introduction when first loading the program
-- choose whether to read the rules to the game or not
+- choose whether to read the rules for the game or not
 - have a bit of time to read the parts of rules
 - read the rules without introduction word in terminal
 - choose a difficulty level